shashjar/medical-document-simplification/README.md

 ### Archive

 Files previously used to generate metrics of T5 and BART performance for our presentation can be found in the ``/archive`` directory.
 The majority of the code found in these Jupyter notebooks has now been consolidated into ``medical_summarization.ipynb``.

+### Additional Large Files

+Model files and a MIMIC CSV can be found here: https://drive.google.com/drive/folders/1qBbqvLzr3qYfc-asrZsK7v74LXq3X0Vr?usp=sharing
+To run evaluation.ipynb without changes, add checkpoint-1000 (BART) and checkpoint-11500 (T5) to a models/ directory, and add mimic-iv-bhc.csv to the existing datasets/mimic-iv-bhc.csv/ directory